iqdxa/Blog/docs/学习/FPGA/HDLBits练习/GettingStarted/Step_one.md

 Build a circuit with no inputs and one output.
 That output should always drive 1 (or logic high).

+??? tip
+    We want to assign 1 to the output one.

 ### Official Solution
 ```Verilog
 module top_module( output one );